eldoktor1/eldoktor1/README.md

 ## Projects

 - 🚀 [Fl-Studio-Automation](https://github.com/eldoktor1/Fl-Studio-Automation): A repository that automates repetitive tasks in FL Studio, simplifying the creation of zipped loop packages.
+-📁 [Active Directory Runbook](https://github.com/eldoktor1/Active-Directory-Runbook): A comprehensive guide and scripts for managing and setting up a domain environment using Active Directory. 🚀

 ## Connect with Me